devgateway/oc-explorer/web/README.md

-# dg-toolkit web module
+# Web module

 This module provides REST endpoints for the services needed, as well as basic security.
-It depends on the **persistence** module.
+It depends on the **persistence** module and on the **persitence-mongodb**.

 It also provides full authentication and security using Spring Security.
 The module is packaged as a jar and can be deployed as a [fat jar](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-build.html).